yxwzaxns/cowry/README.md

 ## Features
 * Encryption base on TLS
 * Encrypt local files in a variety of ways
-* Do not need to leave a password to share files securely
+* Not need to leave a password to share files securely
 * Friendly interface